Did you know that Puerto Ricans fought in the American Civil War?

 Rodriguez was mustered out in 1865 and returned to Connecticut, where he served as a firefighter.
 He was also a businessman, owning a cigar store and a saloon.

 Puerto Ricans have fought in every U.S. conflict since that time.
 Isn’t it time the people of Puerto Rico gain the right to vote for their commander in chief?
-Puerto Rico has voted for statehood twice.
+Puerto Rico has voted for statehood three times.
 It’s time the United States Congress respected the will of the people of Puerto Rico.

 This post was originally written in English and may be being auto-translated by Google.